(This was originally posted in 2010)

 I shook my head.

 “I’m afraid that was, Gina Beldin, the best artist in our class.
-I did the bowling bowl marks in green on the floor.”
+I did the bowling ball marks in green on the floor.”

 Multiple expressions seemed to cross her face.